 On the 9th November, The Duke of Edinburgh made his first visit to Oakham in the capacity of the royal consort.
 His first stop was presenting the Lord of the Manor at Oakham Castle with a ceremonial horseshoe.
 Following this, Prince Philip was met in the market place by the then headmaster, Talbot Griffith and Sir Eric Gore Browne (the chairman of trustees) and led to the Chapel where the Duke inspected the guard of honour mounted by the school CCF.
 His Royal Highness then paid tribute to the school's two war memorials - the chapel and the war memorial library.
 The Oakhamian Magazine of Winter 1957 praised the CCF for rising to the "occasion and their drill and turn out were quite first class.
 The Band under Drum Major Strang are particularly to be congratulated both on their smartness and on their playing.”

-The Oakhamian Magazine for Summer 1967 describes the “enthusiastic cheers and frantic waving of flags” as the royal party met then headmaster, John Buchanan.
-Prince Philip took time out of the day to speak to some of those in the school who were participating in the Duke of Edinburgh Award and was presented with a toy for Prince Andrew and Prince Edward.
+The Oakhamian Magazine for Summer 1967 describes the “enthusiastic cheers and frantic waving of flags” as the royal party met then the headmaster, John Buchanan.
+Prince Philip took time out of the day to speak to some of those in the School who were participating in the Duke of Edinburgh's Award and was presented with a toy for Prince Andrew and Prince Edward.

 The Duke met with pupils taking part in the Duke of Edinburgh Award at Rutland Sixth form college, including some Oakham School pupils.
 OO Charles Howes (who won the tent race with Michael Holyoake) described the Duke as a "good bloke, really cheerful and friendly".
 Prince Philip also shared a joke with OOs Chris Clough, James Hunt, Charles East, Nick Chown and Rigby Field as they participated in an open air survival display.

-From here, the royal couple split and the Duke was shown to the biology block where an exhibition about an expedition to Papua New Guinea and the Duke of Edinburgh Award scheme awaited him.
+From here, the royal couple split and the Duke was shown to the Biology block where an exhibition about an expedition to Papua New Guinea and the Duke of Edinburgh's Award scheme awaited him.
 Prince Philip was introduced to Dr Lawrence, Dr Gunn and Mr Needham.

-The school hosted the royal couple for a luncheon where the Queen was entertained by the head boy, Miles Linney, and the Duke was seated next to head girl Vanessa Bailey.
-As the Oakhamian supplement commented, “Vanessa clearly made a hit with the Duke, who jested with her as she got up to make her speech.”
+The School hosted the royal couple for a luncheon where the Queen was entertained by the Head Boy, Miles Linney, and the Duke was seated next to Head Girl Vanessa Bailey.
+As the Oakhamian Magazine supplement commented, “Vanessa clearly made a hit with the Duke, who jested with her as she got up to make her speech”.

 A thank you letter written by the Queen's personal secretary talking about how much the Queen and the Duke enjoyed their visit to the school.
 Oakhamian Magazine Supplement, 1984.